-Liver transplantation has been successful for people who have severe liver damage.
+Liver transplantation has been successful for people who have bleeding resulting from esophageal varices or severe liver damage.

 Double lung transplantation for severe lung disease is becoming more routine and more successful with experience and improved techniques.
-About 50 to 60% of people are alive 5 years after transplantation of both lungs, and their condition is much improved.
+For adults who have cystic fibrosis, average survival after a double lung transplant is about 9 years.

 People who have heart failure are given drugs (diuretics) to reduce the amount of fluid they retain.
 Diuretics help by increasing the amount of water the kidneys can get rid of from the body.
 People should also limit their intake of table salt and salty foods.

 Injections of human growth hormone may improve lung function, increase height and weight, and reduce the rate of hospitalization.
 However, this drug is costly and inconvenient for people to receive, so doctors do not commonly prescribe it.

 Some people with low oxygen levels in their blood may need supplemental oxygen that is usually given through a two-pronged nasal tube (cannula).
 Some people are treated with a tight-fitting mask placed over the nose or nose and mouth.
 A mixture of oxygen and air is delivered under pressure through the mask.
 This technique, called bilevel positive airway pressure (BiPAP) or continuous positive airway pressure (CPAP), can help people maintain normal oxygen levels while they sleep.